Somalia suicide car bomb attack rocks capital, killing scores - Local News 8

 Khaire offered his “heartfelt and deep condolences to the families and relatives of the victims” and warned that “this country is in a state of war.”

-“I want to tell my fellow citizens wherever they are in the world, that the morale of the Somalian people won’t be undermined by the terrorists’ attacks,” Khaire said in an address to the nation Saturday.
-“The enemy would be defeated and victory will ultimately be with the Somali people,” he promised.
+“I want to tell my fellow citizens wherever they are in the world, that the morale of the Somalian people won’t be undermined by the terrorists’ attacks,” Khaire said.
+“The enemy would be defeated and victory will ultimately be with the Somali people.”

+The Somali government announced Sunday it had conducted joint airstrikes with US Africa Command (AFRICOM) on an al-Shabaab target inside the country.
+AFRICOM also confirmed the strikes in a news release.

+Omar, the Somali government spokesman, said the air assault was carried out in “response” to the terror attack.
+A senior al-Shabaab operative was killed, but no civilians were killed or injured in the mission, he added.

+“This strike demonstrates the resolve of the Federal Government of Somalia (FGS) and its partners in continuing the fight against al-Shabaab and continuing to work towards achieving security and stability for all Somalis,” Omar said.

-The country’s president, Mohamed Abdullahi Farmajo, described the attack as a “heinous act” in a video posted on his Twitter account.
+The country’s president, Mohamed Abdullahi Farmajo, described Saturday’s bombing as a “heinous act” in a video posted on his Twitter account.

 “This dark day has robbed our nation of dozens of innocent lives, the perpetrators of this heinous act of terror will never dim the spirits of the people of Somalia.
 Let’s join hands in countering this evil in our midst.
 Let’s move fast and help out the survivors,” the President said.

-Note: CORRECTION: This story has been updated to correct the name of Somalia government spokesman Ismael Mukhtar Omar.